faiface/par-lang/README.md

 Running *this* in the playground shows the negation of what you click.
 Pretty cool!

-todo: recursive and corecursive types
+todo: universal, existential, recursive, and corecursive types

 ### Concurrency